plahteenlahti/lahteenlahti.fi/content/blog/styled-components-best-practices/index.md

 ---
 title: "Styled-components best practices"
-date: "2020-04-13"
+date: "2020-06-13"
 draft: true
 excerpt: "Highly opinionated take on how to write better styled-components in React and React Native "
 ---

 ## Theme First, Components Second

-Styled-components provides theming out of the box.
+Styled-components provides theming out of the box using the `ThemeProvider` component.
+Just wrap your application with that

 ## No String Values